 By Doris Kwesiga

-How can we expect girls to aspire to greatness when they are dealing with early pregnancies?
+How can we expect girls to aspire to greatness when they are dealing with teenage pregnancies?

 Uganda has a predominantly young population, with 53 per cent projected to be under the age of 18 years in 2020 according to the Uganda Bureau of Statistics’ 2020 Statistical Abstract.
 The country also has a high number of teenage pregnancies, for example among girls aged 15-19 years, 25 per cent have started childbearing, with higher rates in the rural areas according to the Uganda Demographic and Health Survey 2016 report.
 These rates are worsened by the COVID-19 pandemic lockdown and closure of schools.
 Different studies and media reports show an increased rate of defilement, pregnancies and early marriages.
 For instance in 2020, the Daily Monitor newspaper reported that there were 3,430 teenage pregnancies in Kitgum, 1,014 in Kabale, 200 among school girls in Kibuku and 130 underage girls in Lwengo were married, among others.
 These are the reported cases.
 Several others remain unreported.

 Many of these pregnancies are as a result of defilement.
 Some are due to engagement in early sexual relationships, sometimes with peers, without accurate information on how to avoid pregnancy, beliefs in ineffective myths, fear of seeking Sexual and Reproductive Health (SRH) services or denial of access when they do.